hertogp/iptable/README.md

   - `radixes` excludes mask nodes from iteration, unless 2nd arg is true
   - `incr/decr`’s offset parameter is optional and defaults to 1
   - functions return all nils on errors plus an error message
-  - iterators won’t iterate, check `iptable.error` for an error message
+  - if iterators won’t iterate, check `iptable.error` for an error message
   - iptable never clears the iptable.error itself

 # Documentation